QutEcoacoustics/emu/README.md

 ## Docker

 [![Docker Image Version (latest semver)](https://img.shields.io/docker/v/qutecoacoustics/emu)](https://hub.docker.com/repository/docker/qutecoacoustics/emu)

+Using Docker is considered an advanced workflow - most users should not try to use docker if they want to use `emu`.

 EMU uses a multistage build dockerfile.
 In your dockerfile you should be able to: